5 Tips for photographing Hallerbos

 Find details

 Rather than trying to capture the entire forest, instead seek to isolate details with your telephoto lens.
 A well-arranged group of trees, an isolated tree with a small branch, a blurred foreground, or the sun piercing through the foliage are all interesting details to take a photo of.
 I invite you to watch my video on forest photography which gives some additional examples and how to retouch such a photo in Adobe Lightroom to get the best result.
 Finding this kind of composition takes time and patience.
 Don't be discouraged if you can't see anything that speaks to you after a quarter of an hour.
-Often the rising sun will reveal a composition that looked quite uninteresting in the absence of light.
+Often the rising sun will reveal a composition that looks quite uninteresting in the absence of light.

 Final advice